|Published||Report Code||Available Format||Pages|

 |Market Size by Segments||Service, end user, mode, type, end user capacity, workforce analysis|

 |Secondary Sources and References (Partial List)||Cooperative Association of Housing, FM EXPO Saudi, General Authority of Statistics, International Labour Organization, International Project Management Association, Ministry of Commerce & Investment (Saudi Arabia), Ministry of Housing (Saudi Arabia), Saudi Clean Expo|

 The Saudi Arabia facility management market comprises a large number of players, such as EMCOR Group Inc., Khidmah LLC, Interserve plc, Al Borj International, Petrojana, and Nesma Trading Co.
 Ltd.

 In recent years, players in the industry have aimed at bagging large-scale projects, in order to stay ahead of their competitors.
 For instance:

-The Saudi Arabia facility management market offers comprehensive market segmentation analysis along with market estimation for the period 2014–2030.
+The Saudi Arabia facility management market report offers comprehensive market segmentation analysis along with market estimation for the period 2014–2030.

 Based on Service

 Based on End-Use

 Based on Mode